G-03

 Plain Language

-Employees are protected from termination, discipline, retaliation, or any adverse employment action for refusing to follow an automated system's output when five conditions are met: (1) the employee's role involves independent judgment or requires state licensure/certification; (2) the employee notified a supervisor that the output may cause harm, illegality, or a bad outcome and the employer failed to correct it; (3) the employee is engaging in concerted activity for mutual aid and protection; (4) the refusal is in good faith based on training, education, or experience; and (5) urgency prevented waiting for a correction.
-Note that the statute uses 'and' connecting all five conditions — a strict reading requires all five to be satisfied simultaneously for protection to apply, which significantly narrows the anti-retaliation shield.
+Employees are protected from termination, discipline, retaliation, or other adverse employment action when they refuse to follow an ADMS output, provided all five conditions are met: (1) the employee exercises independent professional judgment or holds state licensure/certification; (2) the employee has notified a supervisor that the output may cause harm, illegality, or counterproductive outcomes and the employer failed to correct it; (3) the employee is engaging in concerted activity for mutual aid and protection; (4) the refusal is made in good faith based on professional training, education, or experience; and (5) urgency prevents waiting for the employer to correct the output.
+All five conditions must be satisfied — this is a conjunctive test, not a list of alternative triggers.

 An employee shall be protected from termination, disciplinary action, retaliation, or other adverse employment action for refusing to follow the output of an automated decision-making system if: (1) the employee exercises independent judgment and discretion in the employee's duties, or the employee's duties require State licensure, certification, or accreditation; (2) the employee notifies a supervisor or manager that the system's output may, in the employee's professional opinion, lead to harm, illegality, or an outcome contrary to the employer's goals, and the employer fails to correct the output; (3) the employee is engaging in concerted activity for the purpose of mutual aid and protection; (4) the employee refuses to follow the output in good faith based on training, education, or experience; and (5) due to urgency, there is insufficient time for correction.